KempnerInstitute/nodelens/docs/source/api/training.rst

 Training API Reference
 ======================

-This section documents the training components of the alignment framework.
+This section documents the training components of LossLens.

 Base Training
 -------------